play-co/shooter/views/readme.md

 __play(animationName, opts)__

-Play an animation, doesn't do anything if the given animation is already playing.
+Play an animation.
+This doesn't do anything if the given animation is already playing.

 Parameters
  + `animationName {string}` ---The name of the animation